7 Smart Ways to Deal with Lottery Scams

 [designation]@bankofamerica.com not [designation]@xxxbankofamerica.com

-What you’ve got to do now is take the xxx before the legal company name and Google it so see what it comes up with.
+What you’ve got to do now is take the xxx before the legal company name and Google it to see what it comes up with.
 If you do find a site, look at the “whois” (whois.domaintools.com) for more information about the site.
-Specifically look for the hosting site.
+Specifically, look for the hosting site.
 When you get the hosting site details, send them an email telling them about the scam and requesting them to provide you with the person’s real information.
 Now go to whatsmyipaddress.com and click on “Hostname to IP”.
 Type in the name of the website and click “Lookup IP Address” – you will get the IP Address associated with the scammer.

 Now copy that IP address you see and go back to the main page of whatsmyipaddress.com and look up for the IP address.
-You will then find the host name, their ISP provider, the geographical address in case you want to pay the scammer a ‘nice’ visit.
+You will then find the hostname, their ISP provider, the geographical address in case you want to pay the scammer a ‘nice’ visit.

 #7 If Everything Fails…